Within the bustling industry of tech, there are a ton of different roles that all sound just about the same. Right?

 Software engineers, aptly named, use engineering and programming skills to create software on mobile devices, web applications, and other systems, games, or web pages.
 They use code in a variety of languages to not only create said applications, but continuously iterate and bug proof.

 The job growth for software engineers is certainly one of the highest in tech, and moreover in any industry across the globe.
-They’re some of the highest paid individuals in tech too, netting an average salary of $118,217 per year for all levels across the country (according to Glassdoor).
+Software engineer salaries are some of the highest in tech too, netting an average salary of $118,217 per year for all levels across the country (according to Glassdoor).

 Data scientists and their roles are slightly more nuanced.
 A lot of what they do involves software engineering principles and skills, but with a finer lens on data analysis, market trends, statistics, and a creation of algorithms or data sets.